arnispk/Guidelines/CSS/README.md

     margin: 0 auto }
 ```

-In addition, meaningful whitespace **MAY** be used according to these rules:

-An empty line **MAY** follow after each type of property for readability. (especially with the use/need of web-prefixes)
+In addition, an extra empty line **MAY** follow after each type of property for readability. (especially with the use/need of web-prefixes)

-### Commenting
+### Documentation
 All scss files **MUST** provide a C-style docblock.
-A C-style docblock **SHOULD** have numbered explanations regarding specific parts of the ruleset.
+A C-style docblock **MAY** have numbered explanations regarding specific parts of the ruleset.
 Example:

 ```css
 /**